-- Application: Applicants must submit a completed application form. - Essay: Using 500 words or less per question, applicants should respond to the following: - 1.
-List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important. - Explain how successful completion of this program will assist you in achieving your professional goals.
+- · Application: Applicants must submit a completed application form. - · Essay: Using 500 words or less per question, applicants should respond to the following: - 1.
+List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important.
+Present your own ideas, using as much as possible your own words.
+If you include content from others, you should properly identify each source with a complete reference. - 2.
+Explain how successful completion of this program will assist you in achieving your professional goals.